sdthomas91/brain-trainer/README.md

 - A number of users fedback that they would rather the music play across all pages and maintain the functionality to toggle music on and off.
 Gentle piano music used as it can aid memory function and concentration.
 - Issues with logo sizing impacting game view on smaller devices - used image and text combination with bootstrap responsive options to display each respectively.
 This allows for a more seamless cross platform experience.
 - Clearer notice that level is locked upon click and also when game was completed - originally had an alert but decided to use a modal and implement some logic to show the modal automatically once each relevant trigger was found.
+- Some users noted that occasionally after resetGame the checkForMatch wouldn't work properly and reset button would be required to ensure smooth gameplay.
+Combatted largley by rearranging functions and removing some unnecessary code that I was unaware of.

 ## Technologies Used